 Courtney's "Dreams In Color" series is currently available.
 Make sure to claim your piece before they are gone!

 Based in Atlanta, Georgia, courtney khail watercolors is the full service art studio of contemporary watercolor artist Courtney Khail

-Born in Augusta, Georgia, Courtney studied visual arts at John S. Davidson Fine Arts Magnet School for eight years before going onto receive her Bachelor of Fine Arts in Scientific Illustration from The University of Georgia's Lamar Dodd School of Art.
+Originally from Augusta, Khail studied visual arts at John S. Davidson Fine Arts Magnet School for eight years before going onto receive her Bachelor of Fine Arts in Scientific Illustration from The University of Georgia's Lamar Dodd School of Art.

-Her work has been featured in various publications and websites such as The Atlanta Journal Constitution, The Food Network, Southern Living, and CommonCreativATL.
-In 2016 Jezebel Magazine named Khail “One to Watch” and in 2017 she was voted the “Atlanta’s Best Emerging Visual Artist” by Creative Loafing Magazine.
+Her work has been featured in various publications and websites including The Atlanta Journal Constitution, The Food Network, Southern Living, and CommonCreativATL.
+In 2017 she was voted “Atlanta’s Best Emerging Visual Artist” by Creative Loafing Magazine, and in 2018 the Georgia Council for the Arts commissioned Khail to create a custom painting for the First Lady of Georgia, Sandra Deal.
 (To see a complete list, please see the “Press” tab.)

 About the Work

 Flowers are not a new subject matter in art- from Dutch still life painters to Warhol, artists throughout history have utilized them in their works.
 And while undoubtedly aesthetically pleasing, to me the true beauty of flowers lies in their metaphorical talents.
 Whether referencing life or death, happiness or sorrow, flowers have an uncanny ability to capture and portray the full gamut of human emotions.

 By altering something as simple as the composition of its petals, or as intricate as my line work, I am able to utilize that gift and tell a story through my art.